darleg/CodeForMathimatics/Geometry/README.md

    two-dimensional plane.
 3. Solid Geometry: Focuses on three-dimensional figures like cubes, spheres, and pyramids, and explores their properties and relationships.
+4. Coordinate Geometry: Uses a coordinate system to study geometric figures, blending algebra and geometry to solve problems.